NBISweden/workshop-reproducible-research/pages/conda/conda-3-projects.md

 There is one command that can make this easier: `conda env export`.
 This allows you to export a list of the packages you've already installed, including their specific versions, meaning you can easily add them after the fact to your environment file.
-Even better, if you use the `--from-history` flag, you'll get a list of only the packages you specified originally in your environment file!
-This way, you can start with an environment file with just the packages you need (without version), allow Conda to solve the dependency tree and install the most up-to-date version possible, and then add the resulting version back in to the environment file using the export command!
+If you use the `--no-builds` flag, you'll get a list of the packages minus their OS-specific build specifications, which is more useful for making the environment portable across systems.
+This way, you can start with an environment file with just the packages you need (without version), allow Conda to solve the dependency tree and install the most up-to-date version possible, and then add the resulting version back in to the environment file using the `export` command!

 > **Quick recap** <br>
 > In this section we've learned: